 \end{example} \begin{rmk} Let $G$ be a compact group and let $E$ be a finite graph with $C^*$-correspondence ${\mathcal H}_E$.
-If $G$ acts on ${\mathcal H}_E$, then we obtain an action of $G$ on $C^*(E)$.
-If this action commutes with the gauge action, we get an action on the core algebra $C^*(E)^{\mathbb T}\cong \varinjlim A_n$, where $A_n$ have dimension $m_n$.
+If $G$ acts on ${\mathcal H}_E$, using the universal property we obtain an action of $G$ on $C^*(E)$.
+Since the action commutes with the gauge action, we get an action on the core algebra $C^*(E)^{\mathbb T}\cong \varinjlim A_n$, where $A_n$ have dimension $m_n$.
 For a locally representable action as in \cite{HR1, HR2}, $K_0(C^*(E)^{\mathbb T}\rtimes G)$ is the inductive limit of $K_0(A_n\rtimes G)\cong K_0(G)^{m_n}$, where the inclusion maps are determined by matrices with entries in the representation ring $K_0(G)\cong R(G)$. \end{rmk} \begin{rmk} Note that some actions which permute vertices in a graph with more than one vertex may not induce locally representable actions on the core algebra (see Example \ref{toeplitz}). \end{rmk}